Sexual Violence and Title IX

-Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in an educational institution.
-It applies in all aspects of education, including academic programs, financial assistance, athletics, and more.
+Title IX of the Education Amendments of 1972 prohibit discrimination on the basis of sex in an educational institution.
+It applies in all aspects of education including academic programs, financial assistance, athletics and more.

-This page provides information and resources regarding sexual violence and sexual harassment.
-It also contains contact information for people who can assist in the unlikely event that you should experience or observe this on a Ridgewater College campus.
+This page provides information and resources regarding the important issues of sexual violence and sexual harassment.
+It also contains contact information for persons who can assist you should experience or observe sexual violence or sexual harassment on a Ridgewater College campus.

 If you have experienced sexual violence or sexual harassment on a Ridgewater campus or involving Ridgewater College, call 911 for emergencies or to start a possible criminal investigation through local law enforcement.

-To start an investigation through the College, please contact any of the contacts listed on this page or use Campus Eye, a tool for online and mobile reporting of sexual assault.
+To start an investigation through the College, please contact any of the contacts listed on this page to file a formal complaint or use Campus Eye, a tool for online and mobile reporting of sexual assault.
 You may submit a report through the online reporting form, Campus Eye iOS app, or Campus Eye Android app to report from a phone.
 Use Ridgewater code KD6H.

 Individuals may report incidents of sexual violence anonymously or with their name.
 Anonymous reports may not initiate a college investigation.